pkanal/gatsby-starter-netlify-cms/src/pages/home/index.md

       our Sponsors-only student Meet and Greet in November, among other benefits.
 [Contact us today](mailto:hello@bridgeschool.io) to learn more.
     title: Key Benefits of Sponsoring Bridge
+  - body: >-
+      Almost 800 people have applied to Bridge since the beginning of 2017 alone.
+Students are carefully selected based on two key factors: hireability and existing technical skill.
+Our application process generates consistent results: hardworking, skilled people who are passionate about professional growth and interested in new opportunities.
+      Find out more about the program [here](/apply-dev).
+    title: 'Our Programs: Bridge for Software Development'
 ---